vickneee/nodemovies-postgresql/README.md

 3. Click on the "Globals" button to create a new variable.

-4. In the "Globals", add a new variable named `Token` (or any name you prefer).
+4. In the "Globals," add a new variable named `Token` (or any name you prefer).
 You can add to the Initial value  `---`.

 5. To the Current value, add your token.
 Save.
 This will create a global variable that you can use in your requests.
 You can also create more variables if you want to use different tokens for different environments (e.g., development, testing, production)